University of Toronto Mississauga •

-Normally, students will be required to submit their course essays
+Normally, students will be required to submit written assignments to

 possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference
+In doing so, students will allow their assignments

+to be included as source documents in the Turnitin.com reference

 database, where they will be used solely for the purpose of detecting

 plagiarism.
 The terms that apply to the University's use of the

-Turnitin.com service are described on the Turnitin.com web site.
+Turnitin.com service are described on the Turnitin.com web site

 You are required to submit a hard copy of the assignment as